-- 4.1.
-The duration for the M.Sc.
-(Ag.)
-Agricultural Entomology programme will be of two years with four semesters.
-A student registered for Full- time M.Sc.(Ag) Agricultural Entomology programme should complete the course within four years from the date of his/her admission. - 4.2.
-A student enrolled for the M.Sc.
-(Ag.)
-Agricultural Entomology programme to earn eligibility for the degree is required to complete 55 credits as detailed below.
+4.1.The duration for the M.Sc.(Ag.)
+Agronomyprogramme will be of two years with four semesters.
+A student registered for Full- time M.Sc.(Ag) Agronomyprogramme should complete the course within four years from the date of his/her admission.

+4.2.Astudent enrolled for the M.Sc.(Ag.)
+Agronomyprogramme to earn eligibility for the degree is required to complete 55 credits as detailed below.

 S.No.
 Course Credit requirements

-i Major Courses 20
+i Major Course 20

-ii Minor Courses 9
+ii Minor Course 9

-iii Supporting Courses 5
+iii Supporting Course 5

 iv Seminar 1

 v Research 20

 Total 55

-^{}Minor courses: Minor courses are to be chosen by the students from the related disciplines in consultation with the Head of the Department and the Chairperson based on their research specialization.
+\Minor courses: Minor courses are to be chosen by the students from the related discipline in consultation with the Head of the department and the Chairperson based on their research specialization.